Hi guys!

 So it means hot spring egg.

-You know there are lots of hot spring in Japan and they just found another use of it other than monkeys taking bath and drinking sake in.
-They tried cooking eggs in the hot spring and it turned out just perfect if it’s not better than poached egg.
-Also, it’s easier than poached egg!
+You know there are lots of hot springs in Japan, and they just found another use for them other than monkeys taking baths and drinking sake.
+They tried cooking eggs in the hot spring, and it turned out just perfect—if not better than poached eggs.
+Also, it’s easier than poached eggs!

 All you have to do is drop the egg into 145°F water for 1 hour.